HumanityReport.com

 The Extreme Cases

-South Korea reached 0.72 in 2023[13] (0.75 in 2024 per Statistics Korea reports[13]).
+South Korea rebounded to 0.85 by late 2025 — still the world's lowest[55].
 Several advanced economies remain near ~1.2.
 On current trajectories, many low-fertility societies face significant population decline by 2100[1].

 No Country Has Reversed It[34]

 Policy can slow or modestly lift fertility, but durable reversals from "lowest-low" levels are rare[34].
-South Korea has spent roughly $200B over ~16 years on pro-natalist measures, yet fertility remained extremely low[15].
+South Korea has spent $270B+ over 16 years; 74% subsidized births that would have happened anyway[56].

 China's Collapse